sparkartgroup/st-pagination/README.md

 </div>
 ```

-This markup is the bare minumum necessary for Storyteller Pagination to work.
+This markup is the bare minumum necessary for Storyteller Pagination to work. **An id is required on the pagination div**.
 Please note that the "next" link does not necessarily need to be an `<a>`, it just needs the `st-next` class.
 From here, you can add basically any markup you want!

 ```html
 <div id="content" class="st-pagination" data-url="/page/:p">